lbeique/How-To-Setup-a-Minecraft-Server/docs/PortForward.md

       ![Minecraft Task](../assets/images/port/Task2.04.png)

 2. Inside the server file, find the `server-port` and `server-ip` entries.
-Set `server-port` to the same value that we used for the Port Ranges in [step 3](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/PortForward/#finding-the-ip-addresses).
+Set `server-port` to the same value that we found earlier and used in [Port Forwarding](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/PortForward/#finding-the-ip-addresses), which is `25565` by default.

       ![Minecraft Task](../assets/images/port/Task2.05.png)